Grandparents fatally stabbed by masked attacker in Brooklyn

 Police don't know if the grandparents were stabbed outside and Brown ran in mortally wounded or if she was followed into their house and attacked there.

 They also don't know the motive for the attack, though they are treating it as a random robbery.
-Their adult granddaughter witnessed the aftermath of the attack.
+Their adult daughter with her baby witnessed the aftermath of the attack.

+Surveillance video showed them walking up to her parents' neighbor's house after calling 911.

+"She knocked on my door my son said, she was holding the baby, she didn't have anything on, she just had a robe on," said Hillary Favigny, a neighbor.

 On the block of brownstones, where generations of families have enjoyed block parties together and watched each other's kids grow up, no one could believe the violence that claimed their long-time neighbors.